marymarkart/CMPE131-02-Team5/meetings.md

   - Adrien: Worked on sell page creation and selling posts for users
   - Rishi: Worked on carousel for the home page

-- Both members reviewed the examples for functional requirements and each made their own suggestions on seperate branches.
+- All members worked on making the website look better and implement the sell page feature.

 ### 2022-05-05 at 13:30
 - Kevin, Faith, Adrien, Rishi